 Curses.
 Joe the butcher screwed me again.
 Not really.
 What do you expect him to do?
 Marketing is packaging, and packaging is marketing.
 Joe has a family, too, caveat emptor.

 The farther we get down that rump end, the stranger the shape gets, and the bigger that oval piece.
 This is the problem with Porterhouse steaks.
 While the Porterhouse displays the largest proportion of the tenderloin on the one side, the other side is this inferior cut.
 Again, marketing.
 The bone in the porterhouse does nothing.
-It’s a nice slice of tenderloin on one side that cooks really fast, and a crummy strip loin on the other that takes forever to cook.
+It’s a nice slice of tenderloin on one side that cooks really fast, and a crummy strip loin on the other that takes forever to get tender.
 Looks cool, though.
 Sigh.
 If you really like your steak well done–and there’s no shame in that–you will love the porterhouse.
 Don’t be afraid to return it to the kitchen for more fire, either.
 You’re paying for it aren’t you?
 Cooks can be real jerks about cooking steaks well done.
 Not because they’re snobs.
 Because a well done steak takes longer than a rare one, and cooks want it all over with ASAP, they’re dying for a cigaret.
 Really.

 Here we are again, all the way to the end.
 You can clean this up and use it for stroganoff after you remove all that tough stuff.
 You can sv it for a long time and call it London Broil.
 I will share a secret with you.
 It makes good ground beef.
 Let it go.
 Come to the dark side.